 In the past 20 years, technological innovation in the field of biology has saved millions of lives.
 Beyond the life-saving capabilities of new technologies in medicine, there are several other benefits.
 And, for investors, getting involved in new medical technology under development can be incredibly fruitful.

 For example, 20 years ago Gilead Sciences had a great idea.
 The company had an experimental treatment for hepatitis C in the early stages of development.
 Back then, the stock was worth around $2 per share and growing consistently.
-Today, Gilead Sciences is one of the leaders in biotech, selling not only a treatment but a cure for hepatitis C. Today, the company’s shares are trading for well more than 30 times its value 20 years ago.
+Today, Gilead Sciences is one of the leaders in biotech, selling not only a treatment, but a cure for hepatitis C. Today, the company’s shares are trading for well over 30 times its value 20 years ago.

 The good news is that medical innovation isn’t coming to an end any time soon.
+Big pharma is overwhelmingly profitable, and innovation continues where profits are made.
 Opportunities like these are born every day.
 However, as with any other industry, investing in biotech stocks is all about making the right decisions, as not all stocks are created equal.